mehdihadeli/awesome-software-architecture/docs/event-sourcing.md

 - [ForrestTech/Eventus](https://github.com/ForrestTech/Eventus) - A framework for creating updating and storing event sourced aggregates using a range of storage providers.
 - [NEventStore/NEventStore](https://github.com/NEventStore/NEventStore) - A persistence agnostic Event Store for .NET
 - [ircnelson/enjoy.cqrs](https://github.com/ircnelson/enjoy.cqrs) - This library help you to build your applications using CQRS and Event source concepts.
+- [J-Tech-Japan/Sekiban](https://github.com/J-Tech-Japan/Sekiban) - Sekiban - an Opinionated Event Sourcing and CQRS Framework using C#.
+It can store data into Azure Cosmos DB, AWS Dynamo DB or Postgres

 ## 🚀 Samples
 - [VenomAV/EventSourcingCQRS](https://github.com/VenomAV/EventSourcingCQRS)